sallareznov/scalagent/README.md

 # bouncing-balls
-Simulation of bouncing balls using a multi-agent approach
+Bouncing balls simulation using a multi-agent approach